 How to Kill Winter Weeds

-Even in regions with relatively mild winters and warm-season lawns, it’s a good bet you don’t want to spend hours outside in the cold, battling winter annual weeds.
-Here are some great low-effort, high-reward ways to kill weeds in winter.
+Even in regions with relatively mild weather and warm-season lawns, where weed growth doesn’t stop in winter, it’s a good bet you don’t want to spend hours outside in the cold, battling winter annual weeds.
+Here are some great low-effort, high-reward ways to kill any type of annual weed in the winter.

 Spot-Treat Broadleaf Weeds

 Many cool-season weeds are broadleaf weeds.
-Dandelion, henbit, and many others will remain green and growing through winter in temperate areas, even when the grass is brown and dormant.
-This means weeds will stick out as green patches in your yard, making them easy to find.
+Dandelion, henbit, common chickweed, and many others will remain green and growing through winter in temperate areas, even when the grass is brown and dormant.
+This means weeds won’t die but will stick out as green patches in your yard, making them easy to find.

 Go All Out Against Invasive Winter Grasses